Can a floating ‘tutu’ protect Boston’s shoreline from rising seas? - The Boston Globe

 The team is working to incorporate “climate justice” into the project’s plans, looking to earn support in communities where the issue of coastal flooding is most pressing.

-With global sea levels expected to rise by an average of as much as 10 to 12 inches by 2050, lower-elevation neighborhoods such as East Boston and Seaport are at risk of significant flooding.
+With global sea levels expected to rise by an average of as much as 10 to 12 inches by 2050, lower-elevation neighborhoods such as East Boston and Seaport are at risk of significant flooding in the coming decades.
 According to Cira, enabling climate justice in East Boston has been a goal for the tutu.

+“There has been no environmental justice there to date – that’s the main reason,” Cira said.
+“You can see that they will be one of the first places in the Greater Boston area to have significant flooding inland during climate-related events, such as winter nor’easters.”

 East Boston now has its second prototype of the last 12 months.
 The first was deployed last summer near Piers Park, and project leaders were pleased to find large quantities of plants and seaweed that had attached to the mat, a key component in wave absorption.